a7medhussein8/Employee-Management-System/README.md

 # Run the Backend Services
 Each backend service runs separately.

-To Run Employee Service use these command.
+# To Run Employee Service use these command:

  cd employee-service
  npm install
  node index.js

-To Run Attendance Service use these command.
+# To Run Attendance Service use these command:

  cd attendance-service
  npm install
  node index.js

-To Run Department Service use these command.
+# To Run Department Service use these command:

  cd department-service
  npm install
  node index.js

-To Run Payroll Service use these command.
+# To Run Payroll Service use these command:

  cd payroll-service
  npm install
  node index.js

-To Run notification Service use these command.
+# To Run notification Service use these command:

  cd notification-service
  npm install
  node index.js

+# Run the React Frontend
+ cd ../frontend
+ npm install
+ npm start

 # Getting Started with Create React App